-Are they referring to the conventional wisdom consisting of the 601 million odd consumer class, or the few 100 million people with the ability to afford their luxuries?
-Or the ones who earn equivalent of US 2$ a day according to 1993’s paltry statistics?
+Are they referring to the conventional wisdom consisting of the 601 million-odd consumer class, or the few 100 million people with the ability to afford their luxuries?
+Or the ones who earn the equivalent of US 2$ a day according to 1993’s paltry statistics?

-The clamour of the economic reforms and the European statistics has been focused on these groups which seems sociological but is not entirely logical.
-The fact is that the rise of the new middle class in India- drives and makes things happen in an uninhibited, pragmatic and amoral fashion.
+The clamour of the economic reforms and the European statistics has been focused on these groups which seem sociological but is not entirely logical.
+The fact is that the rise of the new middle class in India – drives and makes things happen in an uninhibited, pragmatic and amoral fashion.
 They also comprise of an exploding consumer market which is best of described as a potential gold mine waiting to be tapped into.

 This makes me remember a time when Mohd.
 Azharuddin (former Indian cricket captain) had endorsed Nike footwear.
-This had sparked of an unintended controversy- that a name resembling the Prophet cannot adorn a lowly item as a footwear.
+This had sparked off an unintended controversy- that a name resembling the Prophet cannot adorn a lowly item as footwear.

 Even alcohol brands ranging from Kingfisher (*United breweries) to Tuborg have started selling their pun intended water bottles, and Bacardi the music CDs (be what you want to be), primarily because alcohol is not permitted to be aired or marketed directly to the consumer base in India.
 However, it is a famous fact that more bottles of Johnny Walker Black Label are sold in India than they are distilled in Scotland.

-Ironically, amongst the 600 million middle class consumers, barely 100 million or less are able to afford the luxuries of basic material consumption such as the shampoos by Proctor & Gamble.
+Ironically, amongst the 600 million middle-class consumers, barely 100 million or less are able to afford the luxuries of basic material consumption such as the shampoos by Proctor & Gamble.
 I agree that the said consumer base does purchase basic goods but they are cheaper than the products of the multinational companies.
-If you are selling tea, coffee, hair oil or fairness creams and plastic buckets, then you definitely stand a chance in India’s ever expanding consumer base.
-A fine example of the same would be- “the Red-Mi mobile phones, a penny-wise slippers, the flowery t-shirts, Tupperware lunch boxes (banned in the U.S.A.) and the clinically failed generic medicines”.
+If you are selling tea, coffee, hair oil or fairness creams and plastic buckets, then you definitely stand a chance in India’s ever-expanding consumer base.
+A fine example of the same would be- “the Red-Mi mobile phones, penny-wise slippers, the flowery t-shirts, Tupperware lunch boxes (banned in the U.S.A.) and the clinically failed generic medicines”.

-Why didn’t I mention sport shoes?
-Because majority of the people in the said class barely earn money half the price of the Nike shoes.
+Why didn’t I mention sports shoes?
+Because the majority of the people in the said class barely earn money half the price of the Nike shoes.